marhide/streaming-data/README.md

 # The Guardian API to AWS SQS data streaming project

-## What is it and what does it do?

-'streaming-data' is an application that gets data about articles from The Guardian's API and sends them to an AWS SQS queue.
+An application that gets data about articles from the The Guardian's API and sends it to an AWS SQS queue.

 ## How do you use it?